plainjane99/Code_Refactor/README.md

 ## Lessons Learned <a name="lessons"></a>

-The instructor asked the class during our last session of any "a-ha" moments of which I had none.
+The instructor asked the class during our last session for any "a-ha" moments, of which I had none.
 Now that I have completed this challenge, here are my two most significant "a-ha" moments:

 1. Semantic elements - I understand the purpose of non-semantic vs semantic elements.
 Going into the challenge, I was still unsure why there were so many types of words that seemed to do the same thing.
 I have learned that semantic elements help the developer and the browser understand the content being added/displayed.